 Countries with the cleanest water in the world

-Switzerland, Norway and Sweden enjoy some of the cleanest water in the world².
+Switzerland, Norway and Sweden enjoy some of the cleanest water in the world.
 All three countries have some of the most advanced water treatment solutions providing extremely high quality drinking water.
-Furthermore, Sweden’s lakes and Norway’s Fjords are considered as having some of the most crystal clear waters across the planet².
+Furthermore, Sweden’s lakes and Norway’s Fjords are considered as having some of the most crystal clear waters across the planet.

-While these countries have heavily invested in developing water treatment solutions that help manage their water resources across most of the Western world our water has suffered as a consequence of industrialisation, intensive agriculture and other human activities that have been polluting our environment.
+While these countries have heavily invested in developing water treatment solutions that help manage their water resources across most of the Western world, most of the world’s freshwater resources have suffered as a consequence of industrialization, intensive agriculture and other human activities that have been polluting our environment for decades.

 The water samples were so pure that researchers said it was like they were looking at an ecosystem that had existed before the Industrial Revolution.